NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

         self._name_label = None
 ```

-This widget will house our object info to make the information contrasted in the viewport and add other utilities later on.
+This widget will house our widget info to make the information contrasted in the viewport and add other utilities later on.

-You will accomplish this by structuring a box for the label with a background color.
+You will accomplish this by creating a box for the label with a background color.

-## Step 1.6: Create the Ui Framework
+## Step 1.6: Build the widget

 Let's define this as `on_build_widgets` and use the `Omniverse UI Framework` to create the label for this widget in a `ZStack`.
-[See here for more documentation on Omniverse Ui Framework](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui/docs/index.html).
+[See here for more documentation on Omniverse UI Framework](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui/docs/index.html).

 ```python
 ...